Knee Pain from Lifting Weights: Causes, Treatment, Prevention

 A young man at gym performing tradition back squats with good form

-A young man performing traditional back squats at gym.
-The traditional squat exercise involve the quadriceps, hamstrings, glutes, hip flexors, spinal erectors, and leg muscles.
-Traditional squats and other squat variations can aggravate quadriceps tendonitis and patellar tendonitis.
-Athletes and weight lifters might also experience instability and weakness in the knee during squats.
+A young man performing traditional back squats.
+This exercise involve the quadriceps, hamstrings, glutes, hip flexors, spinal erectors, and leg muscles.
+This movement and other variations can aggravate quadriceps tendonitis and patellar tendonitis.
+Athletes and weight lifters might also experience instability and weakness in the knee.

 A man and woman performing dumbbell walking lunges at gym

 A man and woman performing dumbbell walking lunges.
-The lunge exercise involve the quadriceps, hamstrings, glutes, hip flexors, and leg muscles.
-Lunges, including walking lunges, standing lunges, or lateral lunges, can aggravate quadriceps tendonitis and patellar tendonitis.
-Athletes and weight lifters might also experience instability and weakness in the knee during lunges.
+This exercise involve the quadriceps, hamstrings, glutes, hip flexors, and leg muscles.
+Walking, standing, or lateral lunges can aggravate quadriceps tendonitis and patellar tendonitis.
+Athletes and weight lifters might also experience instability and weakness in the knee.

 A muscular woman at gym performing leg press

-A young woman performing leg press on a Leg Press machine.
-The leg press exercise involve the quadriceps, hamstrings, glutes, hip flexors, and leg muscles.
-Leg press can aggravate quadriceps tendonitis and patellar tendonitis.
-Athletes and weight lifters might also experience instability and weakness in the knee during leg press.
+A young woman performing leg presses.
+This exercise involve the quadriceps, hamstrings, glutes, hip flexors, and leg muscles.
+It can aggravate quadriceps tendonitis and patellar tendonitis.
+Athletes and weight lifters might also experience instability and weakness in the knee.

 A muscular man at gym performing leg extension exercise

-A man performing leg extensions on a Leg Extension machine.
-The leg extension exercise involve the quadriceps and leg muscles.
-Leg extensions can aggravate quadriceps tendonitis, patellar tendonitis, or "clicking and popping" of kneecap.
-Weightlifters might also experience instability and weakness in the knee during leg extensions.
+A man performing leg extensions.
+The exercise involve the quadriceps and leg muscles and can aggravate quadriceps tendonitis, patellar tendonitis, or "clicking and popping" of kneecap.
+Lifters might also experience instability and weakness in the knee.

 A weightlifter at gym, wearing lifting gloves and performing deadlifts

 A man performing traditional deadlifts.
 The traditional deadlift is a compound exercise that targets the major muscle groups in the body, including the shoulders, arms, back, glutes, thighs and leg.
-Deadlifts can aggravate quadriceps tendonitis and patellar tendonitis.
-Athletes and weightlifters might also experience instability and weakness in the knee during deadlifts.
+This exercise can aggravate quadriceps tendonitis and patellar tendonitis.
+Athletes might also experience instability and weakness in the knee.

 What is TitaniumPhysique?
-It's a fast and effective way to fix and prevent tendonitis and pain from weight training, including:
+It is a fast and effective way to fix and prevent tendonitis and pain from weight training, including:

 It is based on current and extensive scientific research relating to the following: tendinopathy, sports medicine and sports injury, musculoskeletal pain treatment and management, nutrition, supplementation, and, strength therapy and conditioning.

-Here is an overview of how to fix knee tendonitis pain using TitaniumPhysique:
+Here is an overview of how to fix knee issues using TitaniumPhysique:

 1. Reduce chronic inflammation in the body.
 When you reduce chronic inflammation, injured and inflamed knee tendons heal and recover faster.